redpesk-common/gps-binding/README.md

 # GPS API for redpesk

 ## Pre-Requisites
-This binding is using GPSD in order to get positionning informations from a physical GPS device.
+This binding is using GPSD in order to get positioning information from a physical GPS device.

 In order to build and run the binding, you will need several packages, gpsd itself, developments libraries and gpsd-clients.